tarantool/doc/doc/release/compatibility.rst

 The database schema upgrade (``box.schema.upgrade()``) must be performed when all replicaset instances run on the same Tarantool version.
-The upgrade does not cause downtime if the application does not lean on internal schema representation.
+The upgrade might cause downtime if the application leans on internal schema representation.

 ..  _cg_lua_code: